My Top 7 Favorite Vegetables and Berries

 Lemon Basil

-I decided to grow quite a lot of lemon basil this year.
+I often grow quite a lot of lemon basil because it’s so useful in the kitchen.
 It's absolutely delicious!
 Some of our friends just came to visit and I made them a simple dinner.
 Oven-baked chioggia beets, pan-fried local sausage, fresh vegetables and a yogurt sauce with lemon basil.
 It was delicious!
 And of course, I just had to give my friends a lemon basil plant that they could bring home with them.
 It's actually very easy to propagate lemon basil with cuttings.

 Read more: How to Grow Basil in a Plug Tray